Reusability

 .

-You might also want to separate the functionalities of your contract in some sets.
+You should also separate the functionalities of your contract in some sets.
 It is the case

 of Cw1